-After your death, you could help up to five or more people by donating multiple organs.
-If you suffer an accident and are declared legally dead, a member of the organ procurement organization (OPO) will ask your family for authorization to harvest your organs.
-The OPO is not allowed to obtain your organs without your family’s consent.
+After your death, you could help save up to 8 lives by donating multiple organs.
+If you are in an accident and are declared legally dead, a member of the organ procurement organization (OPO) must obtain consent from your family to donate your organs.

-After the organs have been harvested, the OPO transports them to the transplant centers of the intended recipients.
-Once the donated organs have been removed, the body of the deceased donor is prepared according to the family’s wishes.
-The donor can still have an open-casket funeral, if so desired by the family.
+After your organ donation, the OPO transports them to the transplant centers of the intended recipients.
+Once the donated organs are removed, your body is prepared according to your family’s wishes.
+The donor can still have an open-casket funeral if desired.

 Registering as an Organ Donor

-Registering to become an organ donor is a great way to raise awareness, but it does not grant anyone the right to harvest your organs.
-This means that having a “Donor” sticker on your driver’s license won’t automatically give physicians the authorization to harvest your organs, nor will you receive poor medical attention because of it.
+Registering to become an organ donor does not grant anyone the right to take your organs.
+This means that having a “donor” sticker on your driver’s license does not automatically authorize physicians to take your organs, nor will you receive improper medical attention because of it.

-Due to the moral implications of donation, this process is very carefully monitored by the United Network for Organ Sharing (UNOS).
-They have ruled that to protect the donor, the only two ways to legally harvest organs are:
+Due to the moral implications of donation, this process is carefully monitored by the United Network for Organ Sharing (UNOS).
+They have ruled that to protect the donor, the only two ways to donate organs legally are: